highvelocityengineering/katacoda-scenarios/docker101-springboot/step1.md

-First step is to clone the application repository from Github public code repository.
+The first step to our exercise is to clone the application repository from Github public code repository.

 ## Task